mit-rss/base_installation/README.md

 ### Installing ROS

 Boot up the virtual machine and log in.
-Follow the [instructions on the ROS wiki](http://wiki.ros.org/melodic/Installation/Debian) to install ```ros-melodic-desktop```.
-You can stop at the step about setting up your enviroment.
+Follow the [instructions on the ROS wiki](http://wiki.ros.org/melodic/Installation/Debian) to add the ROS sources and keys, then run:

+    sudo apt-get install ros-melodic-desktop

 ### Creating a Catkin workspace